mbehr1/dlt-logs/README.md

 ![Quickly configureable columns](https://github.com/mbehr1/dlt-logs/raw/master/images/selectColumns.png)
 - **Graphical time series reports** based on event filters.
 You can define event filters (type: 3), add normal filters and use a payloadRegex that captures either one value or even multiple values with named capture groups (?<series_name>.*).
 All captures needs to represent numbers.
 Grid lines for lifecycle start/ends are automatically added.
 To open a report simply press on the "report" icon next to the filter.
 ![Graphical time series reports](https://github.com/mbehr1/dlt-logs/raw/master/images/timeSeriesReport1.png)

+- **go/jump to entered time...** command that quickly jumps to the log lines around the time you entered.
+You can call it via command "go/jump to entered time..." or via the small time/history button in the upper right document button area.

 The extension uses telemetry with two events (`activate` (no parameters) and `open file` (file size as parameter)) if telemetry is activated within your general configuration.